juntao/arenztopia/content/news/Issue 20.md

 # The Olb City Announcer
 Volume 2, Issue 20
-December 28th-January 3rd, 2020
+December 20th-December 26th, 2020

 ## Inauguration next Friday
-by Lorenzo Avila
+by Tony Yuan

-The winners of the 2020 Arenztopian elections will be inaugurated Friday, January 15th.
-To attend the inauguration ceremony check your email or signup for citizenship if you have not.
-The Runnoff election for the last 2 positions of judge will also start on the 15th and go until the 25th.
+The winners of the 2020-2021 Arenztopian Elections will be inaugurated Friday, January 15th.
+To attend the inauguration ceremony so start on the 15th and go until the 25th.
 Make sure to cast your ballot.

 ## Covid Updates